wingos80/thesis_notes/Master_notes.md

 4. Compile all my cited papers into one folder!!

 - report checklist:
+	- improvements to the paper:
+		- text in fig 3 and/or time in table 3
+		- add colour coding for the four algos in table 4
+	- add formulae for a and t tests?
 	- note how in ACD the critic estimates *a* value function (no conditioning on the current policy when formulating the acd value function), versus in RL where the value function is conditioned on the policy's probability distribution?
 	- maybe try to add more description to the multi-step and elig trace subsection in the backgrounds section.
-	- make comparison of policy function with PID controlls more explicitly, because PID controllers can be framed very well in the RL context (a PID controller picks the "optimal" control action to steer the system states to whatever desired trajectory... think LQR...)
+	- make comparison of policy function with PID controlls more explicitly, because PID controllers can be framed very well in the RL context (a PID controller picks the "optimal" control action to steer the system states to whatever desired trajectory... think LQR...), put this in conclusion?
 	- check the time steps used in the thesis
-	- discuss or present how the network jacobians are derived, write down their expressions.
-Do this in additional results.
+	- ~~discuss or present how the network jacobians are derived, write down their expressions.
+Do this in additional results.~~  **DONE**
-	- add the research question labels, go through thesis and make sure questions are referred to using their labels
+	- ~~add the research question labels, go through thesis and make sure questions are referred to using their labels~~  **DONE**
-	- elaborate in introduction chapter
+	- ~~elaborate in introduction chapter~~  **DONE**
 	- spelling mistakes
 	- caption for table is before table
 	- caption for figure is after figure
 	- no wrong auto-refs
 	- make sure that variable + unit convention is followed:
 		- For units, write in normal text not math mode
 		- Use abbreviated
 	- make sure the order of equation and explanation is: equation first, explanation second
 ---